 Soups and stews

 Again, the amount of soups and stews you’re likely to encounter in South Korea is ridiculous, and the difference between soup and stew might not always be clear.
 Soups are known as guk or tang, while jjigae usually means stew.
 You’ll find soups and stews made with vegetables, kimchi, seafood, meat, tofu, noodles, and more, sometimes all at once.
-We recommend experimenting to see what you like (and being careful if you have food allergies).
 Noodles

 Seafood